-The Terra Kiger 4 is a great option for those seeking a lightweight, low profile shoe that offers bomber underfoot protection.
+The Nike Air Zoom Terra Kiger 4 is an excellent option for those seeking a lightweight and low profile shoe that offers a springy and carefree trail experience.

 Comfort & Fit

 The Nike Terra Kiger 4 is luxurious but lightweight.
 It's the perfect trail option for those in search of a lightweight and low-profile option that offers great protection and traction.
-Don't be deterred by the brand, Nike is definitely stepping it up in the trail running category.
+Don't be deterred by the brand; Nike is stepping it up in the trail running category.

 Here we test the Nike Terra Kiger on a trail that we thought might be dry, but were pleasantly surprised.
 We were happy to observe that despite the deep snow, it did pretty - even nasty conditions.